rsbaher1/Pedestrian-Safety-Reporting/CONTRIBUTING.md

 Anja Slama

 ## Questions?
-If you have questions, please contact us at anja.slama@ucalgary.ca
+If you have questions, please contact us at anja.slama@ucalgary.ca.
+Please mention the issue number in the subject line, if your question is related to a specific bug or a feature request mentioned in the ticketing system.

+### Thank you for your contribution and your interest in our product!